harelabb/SerialStepper/README.md

   1. The **Stepper**, that represents the status of the stepper

   2. The **StepperControl**, that requests update of the stepper status
-     and generate the outout to the Darlinton arrays
+     and generate the output to the Darlington arrays

 In addition, there is the **loopClock**, that takes care of the time, and the Steppers can check if they should move anoter step.